vietduc1441/MxReactWidget/README.md

 # MxReactWidget
-Boilterplate to build Mendix Widget by React
+## Boilterplate to build Mendix Widget by React

 demo:

 https://reactwidgetapp100.mxapps.io/index.html?profile=Responsive

-# How to use
+## How to use
 1. Install dependencies
 npm install
 2. Run
-gulp

-Then start to edit
+`gulp `

+Then start to edit.
+If you want to create your own widget, change all occurances of "MxReactWidget" in to "Your_widget_name".

 3. If there is a change, gulp will compile files and copy results to release/
+4. There is a test/ folder, where you can test your widget in a mendix project.
-4. Zip files in release in to a package.mpk
+5. Zip files in release in to a mpk package

+You can run: `gulp zip` to pack all files in ./release/**/* into ./test/widgets/